biketobass/biketobass.github.io/docs/_posts/2021-02-25-setting-up-github-pages-locally.markdown

 * Step 15 gave me some trouble.
 When I ran `git push -u origin BRANCH`, I received the error: `error: failed to push some refs to` my repository.
 After some digging I realized that it's because when I originally created the repository on GitHub, I made some changes and committed them on GitHub.
 Those changes never got integrated with the new repository I created locally which caused git to throw the error.

-* To fix the problem, I ran `git pull --rebase origin main`.
+* To fix the problem, I ran `git pull --rebase origin main`, but that only solved part of the problem.
+When I first ran `git push -u origin main`, I received the message, "Everything up-to-date."

+* To fix this I had to use `git add`, `git commit`, then `git push` as follows from my top level repository directory:
+  - `git add docs`
+  - `git commit -m "commit message"`
-* After that `git push -u origin BRANCH` worked perfectly.
+  - `git push -u origin main`

-* In step 16 I chose the docs folder as my publishing source.
+* In step 16 I chose the docs folder as my publishing source and the site worked!